-All-call messages and weekly informational videos and posts are provided in both English and Spanish.

-- School marquee is updated periodically in both English and Spanish. - All written communication (flyers, handouts, social media posts, etc.) is provided in both English and Spanish.
+- All-call messages/texts are provided in both English and Spanish. - School marquee is updated periodically in both English and Spanish. - All written communication (flyers, handouts, social media posts, etc.) is provided in both English and Spanish.

 The school provides support for parental involvement activities requested by Title I, Part A parents (ESSA Section 1116[e][14]).